TDCOSMO XIV: Practical Techniques for Estimating External Convergence of Strong Gravitational Lens Systems and Applications to the SDSS J0924+0219 System: Summary of the technique

 Assuming $\kappa_{\rm{ext}}$ can be measured, it serves as a correction factor to the computed value of the time delay distance:

 where $D'_{\Delta t}$ represents the uncorrected value of the time delay distance.
 This propagates directly to the inferred value of the Hubble constant by

-We see therefore that in the absence of the appropriate corrections, the inferred value of Hubble constant will be biased towards higher values in an overdense field, and lower values in an underdense field.
+where $H_0'$ is the value of the Hubble Constant inferred before correcting for the environment.
+We see therefore that in the absence of the appropriate corrections, the inferred value of Hubble constant would be biased towards higher values in an overdense field, and lower values in an underdense field.

-The external convergence is one of two primary weak lensing parameters, the other being the external shear (denoted $\gamma_{\rm{ext}}$).
-While $\kappa_{\rm{ext}}$ magnifies the image, $\gamma_{\rm{ext}}$ stretches it.
-Because the intrinsic size and luminosity of the source object is not know, it is not possible to direcrtly observe $\kappa_{\rm{ext}}$.
-While the external shear at any one point in a given field is a two-dimensional quantity, we make use only of the overall strength of the external shear in our analysis.

 We now review the techniques we use to compute the value of $\kappa_{\rm{ext}}$ for a generic lens system.